 7. Use the ironing board as a table.
 Anuj Adhiya, cofounder of PlanitWide and father of two boys, recommends using the ironing board as a portable table top so your kids can sit on the edge of the bed and eat snacks or meals while watching TV.

-9. Pack a noise machine or download an app.
+9. Pack a white noise machine or download a white noise app.
 A white noise machine is worth packing since hotels can often be quite loud, and also because the sounds are different from what your little ones are used to at home.
-We love the White Noise Free app, as well as White Noise Baby ($0.99).
+We love the White Noise Lite app, as well as White Noise Baby Sleep Sounds.

 10. Bring along a few magnetic hooks from home — especially if your kids will be swimming.
 “Most doors in hotels are magnetic, and if not, use the fridge,” says blogger Larisha Campbell.
 “We hang up our swimsuits on the hooks so they dry faster.”